SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 ```

-Executing such a method should return `3.14`.
+Evaluating such a method should return `3.14`.

 ### Writing a Test